rleber/bun/doc/file_format/file_format.md

 - Each freeze file includes several archived files or 'shards' (similar to modern tar files)
 - After the preamble, there is a general information block of 5 words in length
   - Word 0: The number of words in the file
-  - Word 1: The number of archived shards in the freeze file
+  - Word 1: Supposed to have the number of archived shards in the freeze file in its lower half word.
+However, in practice, I have found this to be unreliable.
+It's better to use the position of the contents of the first shard to indicate where the shard descriptors stop, and therefore how many of them there are (each is always 10 words long).
   - Words 2 and 3: The date of last update of the freeze file
   - Word 4: The time of last update of the freeze file
 - After the general information block comes a series of file descriptors, one for each shard: